 According to a recent report published by Massolution, the global crowdfunding market is well on its way to surpassing venture capital as a funding source in 2016.

 The popular crowdsourcing platforms have granted the average consumer with unprecedented powers over the entrepreneurial landscape.
 And he seems to be loving it.
-Every tech-savvy Tom, Dick or Harry can now directly decide which business ideas become reality, and which hopeful prototypes are doomed to oblivion.
+Every tech-savvy Tom, Dick or Harry can now directly decide which business ideas become a reality, and which hopeful prototypes are doomed to oblivion.
 I, for one, welcome our new Kickstarter overlords.

 That being said, there’s still a lot we get wrong about crowdfunding.
 As the industry grows larger and first serious studies become available, we can see clear trends and crowdsourcing best practices begin to emerge.
 “I used to have a lot of opinions”, says Indiegogo CEO Slava Rubin.
 “Now, luckily, I don’t have to have opinions.
 We can talk on data.”